 Defenses to a failed breath test

 So you failed the breath test and you think you have no chance to win your case.
-Not True, many people that have failed a breath test still have their chargers dismissed or reduced to lessor charges when they lawyer is able to properly challege the breath test admissabilty.
-Here are just a few example of how to get you breath test result suspresed.
+Not True, many people that have failed a breath test still have their chargers dismissed or reduced to lessor charges when they lawyer is able to properly challenge the breath test admissibility.
+Here are just a few example of how to get you breath test result suppressed.

 - Prove that you did not fully consent to take the breath test.

 - Show the police failed to mail you a copy of your breathalyzer results within 72 hours of the test.

 - Show the breathalyzer machine has not been tested for accuracy within the previous 30 days of the test.

 - Show that the officer who administered the breathalyzer test had not been recertified within the previous 365 days.

 - Show that the police officer failed to follow the protocols established by the RI Department of Health.

 - Show that you were not informed of an option to take an additional chemical test.